 Lots of trees vie for the title of the tree that provided the Gilead balm.
 I am pretty sure our local cottonwoods were not the

-into a mixture called balm of Gilead.
-If you are not familiar with the smell, go out and get a few buds and roll them between
+a mixture called balm of Gilead.
+If you are not familiar with the smell, go out and get a few buds and roll them between your

 To start, go out and collect buds from downed limbs and branches or directly from low-hanging branches.
 Trust me, it

 helps to harvest when it is below freezing (the colder the better) because the buds can really produce a sticky oil.
 You will